JigsawStack/insanely-fast-whisper-api/README.md

 # generate updated requirements.txt if you want to use other management tools (Optional)
 $ poetry export --output requirements.txt

-# get path of python
+# get the path of python
 $ which python3

 # setup virtual environment